jun1750/OnChess/README.md

-### More
+### Pre-populated Fields
 The pre-populated fields on a standard board are: 8 pawns, 2 rooks, 2 bishops, 2 knights, a queen, and a king.
 Created for each side at the start of the game, each of these pieces are deleted when pieces from the opponent’s side overtakes the same square (i.e., the piece is moved to a square that is already occupied by a piece from the opponent).
-Individual piece types have their respective functions that serve as the “edit” portion of the project.